mozilla/ecosystem-platform/docs/reference/metrics.md

   * Additionally, there are some [user-facing datasets](https://github.com/mozilla/bigquery-etl/tree/main/sql/moz-fx-data-shared-prod/firefox_accounts) of that same data, and also in `mozdata`, which are designed to be easier to use.
 * Accessible via
   * [BigQuery](https://console.cloud.google.com/bigquery?).
 Look for the `firefox_accounts` dataset in the `mozdata` project.  *Be aware that there are large amounts of data in BigQuery and you can spend a lot of money if you don't restrict your queries.*
-  * Looker is backed by BigQuery and there is a [Firefox Accounts folder](https://mozilla.cloud.looker.com/folders/374) there.
+  * Looker is backed by BigQuery and there is a [Mozilla accounts folder](https://mozilla.cloud.looker.com/folders/374) there.
     * Subscription Platform dashboards are located in the [Subscription Platform folder](https://mozilla.cloud.looker.com/folders/1355).
 See also [Subscription product metrics](#subscription-product-metrics).
   * There are [several dashboards in grafana](https://earthangel-b40313e5.influxcloud.net/?orgId=1&search=open&query=fxa) with a mix of these metrics on them
   * See the section below about raw logs also